msmahdinejad/CodeStar-FullTextSearch/readme.md

 # CodeStar-Summer1403-SE-Team02

-This repository is part of the CodeStar Bootcamp 1403 organized by Mohimian.
+This repository is part of the CodeStar Summer 2024 Bootcamp organized by Mohaymen.
 The exercises focused on the following learning outcomes:

 - C#
 - Clean Code